jbrooks036/dotnet_curriculum/25-linq+entity-framework/entity-framework.md

 * https://msdn.microsoft.com/en-us/data/ee712907

 ###### N.B.
 Everything here is from Sonda's Notes, but not in the same order that she had them.
-This file will need major review / checking / correction.
+This file probably needs major review / checking / correction.

 ### Making your Project Entity-Friendly:
 * Go the project and right-click to Add > Manage Nuget > Search and install EntityFramework.